wherrickjr1/wherrickjr1/README.md

 ## Hi there 👋
 ## I was locked out of my old github.
 You can see what I have there here: https://github.com/wherrickjr
-## 🕺 I'm hoping to advance my skills at using data to come up with solutions for businesses.
+## 🕺 I'm interested in using data for industries like finance, technology, and business.
+This account will be used to showcase some of my personal projects.
+I'm currently looking for opportunities in the data analytics/data science feild, but will be developing some software engineering skills as well.
+Please contact me via email wherrickjr@gmail.com if you are interested in making me part of your team.
 😁 Pronouns: He/Him/His ⚡ Fun fact: I like to sing, dance, and play music
 <!--
 **wherrickjr1/wherrickjr1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.